-- Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.)

-Section 1.2 We must ensure that you get timely access to your covered services and drugs

-Section 1.3 We must protect the privacy of your personal health information

-Section 1.4 We must give you information about the plan, its network of providers, and your covered services

-Section 1.5 We must support your right to make decisions about your care

-Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made - decisions we have made - Section 1.7 What can you do if you believe you are being treated unfairly or your rights are not being respected? - Section 1.8 How to get more information about your rights
+Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.) Section 1.2 We must ensure that you get timely access to your covered drugs We must protect the privacy of your personal health information Section 1.3 Section 1.4 We must give you information about the plan, its network of pharmacies, and your covered drugs Section 1.5 We must support your right to make decisions about your care Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made What can you do if you believe you are being treated unfairly or your Section 1.7 rights are not being respected?
+Section 1.8 How to get more information about your rights